Visitor Photography Policy

 - Photography must be conducted without disruption to other visitors, Museum operations, or limitation to the accessibility of exhibitions, entrances/exits, doorways, and high traffic areas.

-- Photographers and subjects must always stand at least three feet (one meter) away from artwork at all times.
-Please refrain from touching artwork.
+- Photographers and subjects must always stand at least three feet away from artwork at all times and must not touch the artwork.

 - Flash photography is not permitted in any area of the Clyfford Still Museum.

-- Camera bags, stabilization devices such as tripods and monopods, and other large or specialty photographic equipment are prohibited in the galleries (unless approved and accompanied by Museum staff—see below for photography shoot pass information).
+- Camera bags, stabilization devices such as tripods and monopods, and other large or specialty photographic equipment are prohibited in the galleries (unless approved and accompanied by Museum staff, fill out non-commercial photography pass application).
 Camera bags may be stored in the Museum lockers.

 - Photographs may not be published, sold, reproduced, distributed, or otherwise commercially exploited in any manner unless approved by the Museum in writing.